Unreleased Ed Sheeran song accidentally played during copyright hearing

 He said there had been an apology, adding: “I’m sure it won’t happen again”.

-During Monday’s proceedings, Sheeran frequently burst into song and hummed musical scales and melodies as he was questioned over how Shape of You was written.
+During Tuesday’s proceedings, Sheeran frequently burst into song and hummed musical scales and melodies as he was questioned over how Shape Of You was written.

 Mr Chokri, a grime artist who performs under the name Sami Switch, and Mr O’Donoghue, claim that a central “Oh I” hook in Shape Of You is “strikingly similar” to an “Oh Why” refrain in their own composition.